Kac-Moody symmetric spaces: Introduction

-From the canonical causal structure we infer a notion of causal (or ``time-like\footnote{In the study of Lorentizan causal structures, causal curves are also called \Defn{time-like curves}.
-Since the causal structures investigated here need not be Lorentzian, we will not use this terminology.}'') curve in $\overline{\XXX}_G$.
-Namely, we say that a continuous curve $\gamma: [S, T] \to \overline{\XXX}$ with $0< S < T < \infty$ is \Defn{causal} if for every $t\in [S,T)$ there exists $\epsilon>0$ such that
+From the choice of a \Defn{positive causal structure} $(\ol{C}^+_x)_{x \in \ol{\XXX}_G}$ we infer a notion of \Defn{causal} (or ``time-like\footnote{In the study of Lorentzian causal structures, causal curves are also called \Defn{time-like curves}.
+Since the causal structures investigated here need not be Lorentzian, we will not use this terminology.}'') \Defn{curve} in $\ol{\XXX}_G$.
+Namely, we say that a continuous curve $\gamma: [S, T] \to \ol{\XXX}$ with $0< S < T < \infty$ is \Defn{causal} if for every $t\in [S,T)$ there exists $\epsilon>0$ such that

-The notion of an \Defn{anti-causal curve} can be defined dually.
-Using causal geodesic rays in $\overline{\XXX}_G$ we associate two further structures with $\overline{\XXX}_G$ which have no counterpart in the theory of Riemannian symmetric spaces, but which are reminiscent to classical objects in the theory of causal symmetric spaces: The \Defn{causal boundary} of $\overline{\XXX}_G$ and the \Defn{causal pre-order} on $\overline{\XXX}_G$.
+The notion of an \Defn{anti-causal curve} is defined analogously via the \Defn{negative causal structure} $(\ol{C}^-_x)_{x \in \ol{\XXX}_G}$.
+Using causal geodesic rays in $\ol{\XXX}_G$ we associate two further structures with $\ol{\XXX}_G$ which have no counterpart in the theory of Riemannian symmetric spaces, but which are reminiscent to classical objects in the theory of causal symmetric spaces: the \Defn{causal boundary} of $\ol{\XXX}_G$ and the \Defn{causal pre-order} on $\ol{\XXX}_G$.